 How do you choose a topic?
 If your child is young, you may want to choose a topic for them.
 Think about events that may be taking place over the summer.
 The first adventure box we did was on dinosaurs and my son, who was four at the time, was going to be going to dinosaur camp at the Sam Noble Museum that summer.
 We had a box on ancient Egypt a couple of years later when Philbrook had a huge Egyptian exhibit.
 A special event or field trip is so much fun!

 This year my daughter, who will be turning three, is going to have an ABC box to help her learn her letters.
 If your child is older, ask them what they would like to learn about.
 My son came up with last year’s idea of a mystery box.
-This year he’ll have a Lego box—a compromise between fun and educational.
 The possibilities are endless!
 I’ve started a Pinterest board of different boxes I’ve seen and I’m always looking for more ideas.

 Does everyone get their own box, or do you have one for the whole family?
 You may get tired of me saying this, but that’s completely up to you!
 In the past we have just had one because my daughter was so small.
 Now that she’s getting older, though, I know she would like one, so this summer each child will have a separate box.